 But how does all this apply to you?

 That depends.
 Without thinking about it, many people spend more time planning their vacations than planning their lives.
 They allow tasks that are urgent, rather than important, to dominate their weekly calendar.
 Each morning, they jump into the to-do’s of the day before taking a little time to get centered.
-Or they rush through their busy activities without appreciating that life is lived a moment at a time.
+Maybe they rush through their busy schedule of activities without appreciating that life is lived a moment at a time.
+Or perhaps they waste much of their time just cruising along.

 Does any of that sound familiar?